chickensoft-games/SuperNodes/README.md

 }
 ```

-> If you're looking to make your source generator compatible with SuperNodes, simply name your generated notification lifecycle method the same name as your source generator so it's easy for users to add it to their nodes with the `[SuperNode]` attribute.
+> If you're looking to make your source generator compatible with SuperNodes, simply name your generated notification lifecycle method the same name as your source generator so that it's easy for users to add it to their nodes with the `[SuperNode]` attribute.
 >
 > If all of us source generator authors follow that convention, we can have a really good time — and nobody's source generators will conflict with anyone else's!